Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: Appendix D: Extension to different obstacles

 For the impenetrable Gaussian obstacle (Figs.~\figref[a]{fig:various_potential} and \figref[c]{fig:various_potential}), the shedding behavior and wake transition reproduce Ref.~\cite{reeves_Phys.Rev.Lett._2015}: a von Kármán street of same-sign vortex pairs (K2 regime) for $\mathrm{Re}_{\rm s}<0.7$, followed by irregular shedding beyond $\mathrm{Re}_{\rm s}\simeq 0.7$.
 For a consistent comparison with Ref.~\cite{christenhusz_Phys.Rev.Lett._2025}, we analyzed the drag coefficient by subtracting the large-$\mathrm{Re_s}$ asymptote, $C_\mathrm{D0}$, rather than fitting $C_\text{D}$ directly.
 This yields $C_\mathrm{D0}=2.06$, with power-law exponents $\alpha_1=1.37$ for $\mathrm{Re_s}<0.7$ and $\alpha_2=1.55$ for $\mathrm{Re_s}>0.7$.
 Compared with the results of $C_\mathrm{D0}=2.37$, $\alpha_1=1.06$ and $\alpha_2=0.72$ in Ref.~\cite{christenhusz_Phys.Rev.Lett._2025}, our exponents are larger, likely because we use the flow-defined $D_\mathrm{eff}$, which increases with an increase of $v_0$, rather than a fixed Thomas-Fermi zero-density size as the characteristic length.

 For the penetrable super-Gaussian obstacle (Figs.~\figref[b]{fig:various_potential} and \figref[d]{fig:various_potential}), whose top is flatter than a standard Gaussian, the shedding dynamics closely mirror those of the penetrable Gaussian: periodic dipole emission at lower $\mathrm{Re_s}$ values, evolving into irregular shedding with same-sign vortex clusters at higher $\mathrm{Re_s}$ values.
-These results support $D_{\rm eff}$ as a robust, obstacle-agnostic scale that organizes superfluid wake dynamics.
+These results support $D_{\rm eff}$ as an obstacle-independent scale that organizes superfluid wake dynamics.